hablapps/updatable/README.md

 writing a lot of boilerplate.
 This problem is specially exacerbated when programming inheritance hierarchies, since abstract setters need to be implemented as well.
-You can find a more elaborate motivation to the Updatable package in our blog: http://blog.hablapps.com.
+You can find a more elaborate motivation to the updatable package in our blog: http://blog.hablapps.com.

 ## Automatic generation of implementation classes

-The Updatable package allows you to generate implementation classes automatically:
+The updatable package allows you to generate implementation classes automatically:

 ```scala
 scala> import org.hablapps.updatable._